 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Harris's final effort
+The Harris pair's final effort

 Báo Thanh niênBáo Thanh niên04/11/2024

-On the final day of the campaign, November 4 (US time), Democratic presidential candidate, Vice President Kamala Harris, and Republican candidate, former President Donald Trump, were both in the "battleground" state of Pennsylvania, which both campaigns have always considered a decisive state for the 2024 election, according to The New York Times .
+On the final day of the election campaign, November 4 (US time), Democratic presidential candidate, Vice President Kamala Harris, and Republican candidate, former President Donald Trump, were both in the "battleground" state of Pennsylvania, which both campaigns have always considered the decisive state for the 2024 election, according to The New York Times .
 On November 3, both candidates also continued to campaign in several "battleground" states.

 "We are gaining momentum"